Epidemic spreading in group-structured populations: Methods

 \subsection{SIR dynamics on edge-colored graphs}

 We consider continuous-time Susceptible-Infected-Recovered (SIR) dynamics on an edge-colored graph~\cite{Fan2019}.
 Without loss of generality, we assume that the rate of recovery equals one.
+This is a standard setting as the behaviour of SIR models is determined by the ratio of the spreading and recovery rates rather than their raw values.
 We indicate with $\rho_i(t)= S, I$ or $R$ the state of node $i$ at time $t$.
 Our initial conditions are generally such that all nodes are in the $S$ state, except for a randomly selected node $v$ that is in state $I$, i.e., $\rho_i(t=0) = S$ for $i = 1, \ldots, N$ and $i \neq v$, while $\rho_v(t=0) = I$.
 In some of our experiments, we also impose that a fraction $f$ of randomly selected nodes is in the recovered state, i.e., $\rho_i(t=0) = R$ with probability $f$ for all $i = 1, \ldots, N$.